Barbell Crossover Lunge

 - 1

-Stand with your feet shoulder-width apart, holding a barbell across your upper back.
+Stand tall with a barbell resting across your upper back and shoulders, feet hip-width apart.

 - 2